 By utilising a VPN service you are essentially moving the trust from your ISP to the VPN provider.
 It's crucial that you're using a VPN service that is trustworthy and transparent about how the business is run and which methods they've employed to protect your privacy and integrity.

 No email address is required when creating an account.
-It's possible to pay for subscriptions anonymously by sending an envelope with cash to our office or by paying with bitcoin.
+It's possible to pay for subscriptions anonymously by sending an envelope with cash to our office or by paying with cryptocurrencies.

-Conflicts are expensive and complicated, especially when crossing country borders.
-We've decided to sign up for an insurance that covers legal fees as an additional layer of safety, which grants us the financial muscles to refute any requests for information.
+Conflicts are expensive and complicated, which we experienced firsthand when we proved in court that OVPN is a log-free VPN.
+We have insurance that covers legal fees as an additional layer of safety, which grants us the financial muscles to refute any requests for information.

 In the case of any third party demanding information about our customers, we are fully prepared to go to court and will do everything in our power to prevent anyone from getting access to customer information.